siemens/isar-riscv/doc/NOELV.md

 Two users are preconfigured: "root" and "riscv".
 For both, the password equals the user name.

 When the system is running, APT can be used to install Debian packages.
 APT requires network connection to snapshot.debian.org to read the package list and install packages.
-If a DHCP server is used to configure networking for the NOELV system, internet access might already be available.
+If a DHCP server is used to configure networking for the NOEL-V system, internet access might already be available.

 ### Optional: Forwarding Internet Traffic to Proxy Server

-If using an HTTP proxy server is mandatory to access the internet, forwarding a dedicated port from the NOELV system to the proxy server is typically a viable solution.
-This assumes that the proxy server is accessible from the machine used to connect to the NOELV system:
+If using an HTTP proxy server is mandatory to access the internet, forwarding a dedicated port from the NOEL-V system to the proxy server is typically a viable solution.
+This assumes that the proxy server is accessible from the machine used to connect to the NOEL-V system:
 ```
 # set proxy
 ssh riscv@$NOELV_IP -R 12345:$PROXY_NAME:$PROXY_PORT